Approval-Based Apportionment

-It remains to show that LS-PAV for $\epsilon = \frac{1}{(1 + 2 (k-1))(k-1)k}$ runs in polynomial time.
+Lastly, we show that LS-PAV for $\epsilon = \frac{1}{(1 + 2 (k-1))(k-1)k}$ runs in polynomial time in $|P|$,~$n$, and~$k$.
 We follow the proof by \citet{AEH+18a} showing that LS-PAV runs in polynomial time for $\epsilon' = n/k^2$.
-First note that the computations within every iteration of the algorithm run in polynomial time.
-It remains to show that the number of iterations is polynomial in $n$ and $k$.
-The PAV score of a committee is upper bounded by $n \cdot H_k \in \mathcal{O}(n \ln{k})$.
-The algorithm improves the PAV score of a committee in every iteration by at least $\epsilon$.
-Hence, the running time is in $\mathcal{O}(nk^3\ln{k})$. \end{proof}
+Per iteration of the while loop, the algorithm computes at most $mk$ PAV scores, which can be done in polynomial time.
+In order to bound the number of while loops, observe that the PAV score of a committee is upper bounded by $n H_k \in \mathcal{O}(n \ln{k})$ and the algorithm improves the PAV score of the best committee found so far in every iteration by at least $\epsilon$.
+Hence, there are $\mathcal{O}(nk^3\ln{k})$ iterations of the while loop, which suffices to prove the claim. \end{proof}